-Department Name Division Name Fund Priority Fiscal Impact Non-Departmental Town Clerk General 1 \$32,000

-This request is for the replacement of network switches that reside in the Town Hall IT closet.
+Town of Southwest Ranches, Florida FY 2023 Program Modification Technology Replacements Department Name Division Name Fund Priority Fiscal Impact Non-Departmental Town Clerk General 1 \$32,000 Justification and Description This request is for the replacement of network switches that reside in the Town Hall IT closet.
 These switches have been in place since the Town began receiving support services from the City of Tamarac (2013) and are at the end of their useful life.
 As such, the current switches are no longer supported by Cisco and would not be able to provide any support or replacement should the current switches fail.
 The acquisition will consist of a Core Network Switch (Cisco Catalyst 9300 - Layer 3) and a 48-port Network Switch (Catalyst 9300 - Layer 2) and the associated integration services.
 Purchase of these switches will also maintain compliance with the Town's agreement with the City of Tamarac.

-If not funded, should the current switches fail our network infrastructure would be at risk as the current switches are no longer supported by Cisco and support or replacements would not be provided.
+Alternative/Adverse Impacts if not funded: If not funded, should the current switches fail our network infrastructure would be at risk as the current switches are no longer supported by Cisco and support or replacements would not be provided.
 This would create a challenging support environment for our Information Technology Services provider (City of Tamarac), possibly leading to a prolonged work stoppage and would be in violation of our agreement with them.

-Required Resources Line item Title or Description of request Cost 001-3900-519-64100 Network Switches Replacement \$32,000
+Required Resources Line item 001-3900-519-64100 001-3900-519-64100 Network Switches Replacement \$32,0